Hornoads/AM2R-The-Horde-Multitroid/README.md

 Custom Sounds sourced from Freesounds.com, modified by JesRight7

-Custom Graphics by JesRight7, modified fog by ShirtyScarab554.
+Custom Graphics by JesRight7, modified fog by ShirtyScarab554, Septogg Frog sprite by Miepee.

 "REVOLT OF BUFOS" title Font: Xolonium